 You need to ask bystanders or witnesses to help you.
-When you are at the scene of the accident some folks unrelated to anyone involved int eh accident will stop and come over to the scene and ask if you are alright and need any help.
-In our experience as car accident lawyers in St. Louis, most people don’t know what to do at this stage.
+When you are at the scene of the accident some folks unrelated to anyone involved in an accident will stop and come over to the scene and ask if you are alright and need any help.
+In our experience, most people don’t know what to do at this stage.
 Simply hand them your cell phone and have them put their name and phone number into it at the scene.
 This just takes a few seconds and they’re usually agreeable to doing so.
-Once they leave the scene o the accident and you don’t have their name and phone number, they will be gone forever.
+Once they leave the scene of the accident and you don’t have their name and phone number, they will be gone forever.

 Of course, the accident is important to you and your life situation, but it is just another claim to the insurance company and they have to take the side of their insured unless there is clear evidence to the contrary.
 Get the independent witness confirmation and you won’t be sorry later.

-By getting treatment immediately you are protecting yourself and your interests.
+By getting medical treatment immediately you are protecting yourself and your interests.
 The insurance company absolutely will use it against you if you do not get immediate documentation of all your injuries incurred in the accident by a medical care provider immediately that day or within 24 hours of the accident.
 Yes, the insurance company and their trained lawyers will use it against you every time.
 How do we know?
-St. Louis car accident attorney Jim Krupp began his legal career working for a law firm who represented the car accident insurance companies against the people who were injured by them in their car accidents.
+Personal Injury Jim Krupp began his legal career working for a law firm that represented the car accident insurance companies against the people who were injured in an accident.
 He has seen from the inside how the insurance companies defend their insured and use every angle possible to get you the compensation you deserve in your car accident case.